lexytxt/poetryfrom061/messages/eyes-wide-shut.md

 # Eyes wide shut

-I want you to know
-it didn’t start
-in that doctor’s office:

-with her eyes wide shut,
-her pupils blackened,
-and her eyebrows raised up.
+It didn’t start in at the doctor: with her eyes wide shut, her pupils blackened, and her eyebrows raised up.

-It started at the blinding
+It started at the
 casino entrance,
-where she was shit out of luck.
+where she was
+shit out of luck.

-It started on the glittery
+It started on the
 blackjack table,
-where she spent her last buck.
+where she spent
+her last buck.

 It started in the dingy
 parking lot,
-where she dozed off in his truck.
+where she dozed off
+in his truck.

+I just want you to know
-But it didn’t start
+it didn’t start at the doctor
 when her back slid down
 the coldest vinyl couch.